hyprland-community/pyprland/site/scratchpads.md

     description: Hide the given scratchpad
   - name: attach
     description: Toggle attaching/anchoring the currently focused window to the (last used) scratchpad

+Note: show and hide can accept '*' as a parameter, applying changes to every scratchpad.

 ---
 # scratchpads